aldreth/tarrant.org.uk/_posts/2005-08-05-jaynes-birthday.md

 tags: []
 comments: []
 ---

-<p>We <b>all</b> (Jayne, Steve, Christopher, Pat, Maurice, Mandy, David, Amy, Tom, Cindy, Me, Toby, John and Rose - Matthew AWOL) went out for Jayne's birthday last night to a very nice Italian restaraunt in Emsworth called Niccolino's.
+We **all** (Jayne, Steve, Christopher, Pat, Maurice, Mandy, David, Amy, Tom, Cindy, Me, Toby, John and Rose - Matthew AWOL) went out for Jayne\'s birthday last night to a very nice Italian restaraunt in Emsworth called Niccolino\'s.
 David had said that the portions were big, but they were truly enormous.
-Really wide menu, very good pizza.</p>
+Really wide menu, very good pizza.

-<p>We all had a really good time, especially when the waiter came round to help Steve sing to Jayne in Italian!</p>
+We all had a really good time, especially when the waiter came round to help Steve sing to Jayne in Italian!